 - Have 2 Letters of Recommendation submitted online by either a teacher, counselor, club adviser or other adult who is not a family member.
 The Letter of Recommendation form can be completed on this page.

 - Prepare for a brief interview with your local Forestry Board who will contact you after your application is submitted.
 Each Board selects its applicants and notifies students that they are to submit payment of the $125 Activity Fee in order to complete registration.
 All payments should be made payable to and sent to the Maryland Forestry Foundation (see address in the Instructions, section #6).

 - You will be notified of final acceptance by your local forestry board.
-NRCC Program Director, Gabrielle Oldham, will follow-up with all necessary information for you to have a successful week at NRCC.
+NRCC Camp Director, Gabrielle Oldham, will follow-up with all necessary information for you to have a successful week at NRCC.